sweetie-bot-project/sweetie_bot_logger/sweetie_bot_logger/README.md

 3. `log4cpp::Category` is not realtime, deployer does not support `log4cpp` out of box (recompiling is needed).
 4. All logging systems lack ROS integration.

 Great and Powerfull Loger is hear to fix thoese deficiencies!
-It has many **tricks** under the mantle:
+It has many **tricks** under its mantle:

 1. `log4cpp::RosAppender` for `log4cpp` which forward messages to `\rosout` ROS topic.
 2. `RosAppenderService` which able to forward given `log4cpp` category to `\rosut` (use `addCategory` operation).